XixuHu/Xixu-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: PhD in Data Science (to be expected)
+    institution: City University of Hong Kong
+    year: 2024

   - course: BSc in Statistics
     institution: University of Science and Technology of China
     year: 2020